nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

     In the next section, we'll cover how to connect the rules so Snakemake can recognize rules that depend on each other and run them in the correct order.

     - each rule encompasses shell commands, with a bit of “decoration”.
 You could run them yourself directly in the terminal if you wanted!
     - while the written order of the rules in Snakefile doesn’t matter, the order in which the rules are run on the terminal does matter!
+More on this in the next section!
     - by default, if you don't specify a rule, Snakemake executes the first rule in the Snakefile (this is actually the only case where the order of rules in the Snakefile matters!)
     - output Snakemake message is in red if it fails
     - the code is case-sensitive